Nazia-Karim-Khan/Simple-Node-App/README.md

 - **Create a Dockerfile:**

     To Dockerize your Node.js application, follow these steps:

+    - **Write Dockerfile:**
-    - In your project directory, create a file named Dockerfile with the following content:
+      In your project directory, create a file named Dockerfile with the following content:

 ```